 Home Affairs minister Kazembe Kazembe told Southern Eye said over 2 000 e-passports were being processed in Bulawayo.

 Recently, government announced that the e-passport application process would be decentralised to the country’s 10 provinces.
 Previously, people had to travel to Harare to apply for the documents.

-The facility was launched by President Emmerson Mnangagwa on December 14 last year after government entered into a partnership with a Luthanian company, Garsu Pasaulis, on a build, own, operate and transfer basis to produce e-passports that meet international
+The facility was launched by President Emmerson Mnangagwa on December 14 last year after government entered into a partnership with a Luthanian company, Garsu Pasaulis, on a build, own, operate and transfer basis to produce e-passports that meet international standards.

 The passport costs US$120, including a US$20 application fee.
 E-passports can be produced within seven days.